 Enter Harberger

 Kremer’s overarching goal is to determine the value of an idea so we can eliminate the “holdout problem” and improve the allocative efficiency of IP.
-We don’t need buyouts and auctions to do this, however.
+We don’t need buyouts and auctions to do this.
 Once we understand that monopoly protection is a pure creation of the sovereign state, it may be optimal to reframe patents as partially publicly owned.
 The owner has the right to profit from his idea but must pay a portion to the sovereign authority that made this possible.
 A small annual tax, almost a kind of “lease” from the state, can transform patents from monopoly into partially publicly owned property.
 As in Kremer’s system, the challenge lies in accurately assessing the value of the IP.
 That’s where Harberger taxes come in.
 To determine the value of an idea we turn to the IP owners themselves.
 They self-assess the value, and the government charges an annual tax (between 2-7 percent) on that valuation.

 A New IP Paradigm

-To eliminate manipulation concerns, I diverge from Kremer in a few ways.
-First, because we are using Harberger taxation to inject liquidity into the IP market, we no longer need the government to buy and open-source everything.
+To address manipulation concerns, I diverge from Kremer in a few ways.
+First, because we use Harberger taxation to inject liquidity into the IP market, we no longer need the government to buy and open-source everything.
 The state may purchase IP it deems worthy of the public domain, but this is optional.
 Furthermore, I question if the government must pay markups to an inventor as Kremer advocated.
 As discussed in Stanford Lawyers magazine, we do not permit the full internalization of social benefits in any other property realm, thus it is disingenuous to place such a demand on IP.
-If I plant flowers on my lawn, existing property law does not permit me to hunt down every passerby and charge them for the beautification that I provided.
+If I plant flowers on my lawn, existing property law does not permit me to hunt down every passerby and charge them for the beautification I provided.
 The market need not provide a perfect capture of social benefits for inventors, only enough to cover the fixed and marginal costs of producing IP.

 Taming the Anticommons